chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

 Chef server
 =====================================================
-In this section you'll create install the Chef server, and create your organization and user.
+In this section you'll install the Chef server, and create your organization and user.
 Note that in order to configure Supermarket later in this guide, you will need a user that is a member of the ``admins`` group.

 .. note:: If you intend to use Chef Automate, create the ``delivery`` user and add it to your organization during this step.